kingralph33/jsBasics/README.md

+> [!WARNING]
+> **This repository is archived and no longer maintained.** It remains here for historical reference, but no further updates, issues, or pull requests will be actioned.

+---

 ## With this assignment, we're providing you the file structure necessary for you to repeat for the rest of the CSS assignments.
 Note: This does not apply to the Algorithm assignments.
 #### The structure is always like this...
 - index.html